intel/ai-reference-models/k8s/image_recognition/tensorflow/resnet50v1_5/training/fp32/README.md

 cd resnet50v1-5-fp32-training-k8s/quickstart/mlops/single-node
 ```

-The parameters that can be changed within the MPIJob are shown in the table[^2] below:
+The parameters that can be changed within the pod are shown in the table[^2] below:

 |     NAME     |                 VALUE                 |    SET BY     |         DESCRIPTION         | COUNT | REQUIRED |
 |--------------|---------------------------------------|---------------|-----------------------------|-------|----------|